davidar/deepbot/README.md

 # DeepBot - Discord Bot with Local LLM Integration

-A Discord bot that uses the Oobabooga Text Generation WebUI API to generate streaming responses based on conversation history.
+A Discord bot that uses a local LLM API to generate streaming responses based on conversation history.

 ## Features

-- Integrates with local Oobabooga Text Generation WebUI API
+- Integrates with local LLM API (compatible with OpenAI API format)
 - Maintains conversation history for context-aware responses
 - Responds to messages in Discord channels
 - Customizable bot behavior through environment variables